MvcControlsToolkit/Home/README.md

 [Here](https://github.com/MvcControlsToolkit) you may find the list of all repositories included in the Mvc Controls Toolkit project.

 ## News
-**IMPORTANT:** Available version 1.2.1 that revomes all dependencies from portable-net45+win8, thus avoiding the manual modifications to .csproj listed below for version 1.2.0.

-The new 1.2.0 version is ready for download!
+The new 1.2.5 version is ready for download!

-**IMPORTANT:** In case you installed 1.2.0 instead of 1.2.1 and Nuget package installation failed in VS 2017.
-Right click on the project and select the option to modify the csproj file.
-Then substitute the content of the existing PackageTargetFallback with:
  `
- <PackageTargetFallback>$(PackageTargetFallback);portable-net45+win8</PackageTargetFallback>
- `
-## Current version: 1.2.1 RTM
+## Current version: 1.2.5 RTM
 This version is compatible with Asp.net Core >= 1.1.0 Mvc

 See [installation/upgrade instructions](http://documentation.aspnetcore.mvc-controls.com/QuickStart/Installation)